I5MS/ByPass-ProBot-ChatEXP/README.md

 ## Troubleshooting

 - **No Messages Found**: Ensure `messages.txt` is in the correct format and located in the same directory as the script.
-- **Authorization Errors**: Verify your bot token and channel ID are correct and that the bot has the necessary permissions to send messages in the channel.
+- **Authorization Errors**: Verify your account token and channel ID are correct and that the account has the necessary permissions to send messages in the channel.